Claim: Photograph shows Niagara Falls frozen in 1911.

 Last night at 11 o'clock the factories fed from the waters of this majestic river were in full operation, and at 12 o'clock the water was shut off, the wheel suddenly ceased their revolutions, and everything was hushed into silence.
 Various are the conjectures as to the cause; the most reasonable of which is that Lake Erie must be making a grand delivery of ice, and this the mouth of the Niagara, although large, is not quite enough to take in the whole at once, and that the consequences are, back water.

-The sepia-toned photograph appears to correspond to a view of the American Falls:
+The sepia-toned photograph shown above appears to correspond to a view of the American Falls:

-Later versions of the forwarded e-mail included additional (undated) photographs, obviously not all dating from the same period:
+Later versions of the example e-mail that was originally forwarded in 2007 included additional (undated) photographs of frozen falls, obviously not all dating from the same period: